 From San Antonio's historic Esquire Tavern comes this versatile hot toddy recipe.
 Learn how to make a hot toddy with bourbon, brandy, or rum here.

-The Fast Car Recipe:
+The French Riviera Recipe: